 You've probably heard about the General Data Protection Regulation (GDPR), and you might have a few questions about it.
-Here’s what we know about the law and how it affects MailChimp and our users.
+Here’s some information about the law and how it affects Mailchimp and our users.

 This article is provided as a resource, but it’s not legal advice.
 We encourage you to speak to legal counsel to learn how the GDPR may affect your organization.